higorhlg/Be-The-Hero/readme.md

 yarn start
 ```

 When the web application is running, it can be seen on a browser on the URL displayed in the CLI that's running it.

-To run the mobile application you will deal with expo.
+To run the mobile application you will deal with expo, start the project normally with yarn start and acess the URL displayed on CLI to acess expo.

+<h3> Credits </h3>
+The project was developed during the 11th omnistack week.
+The Omnistack week is organized by the Rocketseat team, which are to be credited for the app idea.
+The project is under the MIT License.

 <!--